MarcRochkind/pl0compiler/README.md

 # pl0compiler
-PL/0 compiler for IBM 701.
+PL/0 compiler for IBM 701, except that procedures are not recursive and a print statement has been added.

 Entire program is in a single file.
 Should compile and build with any C compiler, maybe with a few trivial adjustments.
 Tested only with Visual Studio.